 Surprise!!
 I am officially a blonde again!
 And what a journey it was!
+Read all about how I went from Red to Blonde:

 Most of you know me as Lana Red, with red hair.
 But for those of you that have been with me since the beginning might remember that I used to be a blonde.
 I actually gave myself the alter ago Lana Red, because I always wear red lipstick.